-No case shall engage in the handling of any food until one week after onset of symptoms, providing all symptoms have subsided.

-e.
-Inspect the Food Establishment

-The food establishment inspection should involve the following:

-- Focus on hand washing practices and rest room facilities, the types of foods and beverages that are served, and how these foods and beverages are handled. - Obtain a very careful history of which days and shifts the infected person worked; exact duties, types of food handled, any use of disposable gloves, as well as an assessment of the employee's hygiene.
+- b.
+Determine The Period Of Infectivity.
+Fecal shedding of the virus peaks during the week prior to onset of symptoms.
+For purposes of public health intervention, a patient should be considered to be infectious for 14 days prior to the onset of symptoms to 7 days after onset of symptoms.
+If symptom onset is unclear, use the date when jaundice was first noticed.
+If no symptoms were noted, the date the blood was drawn is considered the date of onset. - c.
+Report to the GDPH.
+Notify The GDPH, Notifiable Disease Section (404) 657-2588 as soon as you hear of a suspect/confirmed hepatitis A case in a food employee. - d.
+Exclude The Food Employee.
+No case shall engage in the handling of any food until one week after onset of symptoms, providing all symptoms have subsided. - e.
+Inspect The Food Establishment.
+The food establishment inspection should involve the following: - Focus on hand washing practices and rest room facilities, the types of foods and beverages that are served, and how these foods and beverages are handled. - Obtain a very careful history of which days and shifts the infected person worked; exact duties, types of food handled, any use of disposable gloves, as well as an assessment of the employee's hygiene.
 Inquire about tasks performed by the infected employee during his/her infectious period that may have differed from normal job duties.
 Ascertain if food prepared on one shift is carried over to the next shift or to the next day.
 Determine if other employees eat food prepared by the index case.
 Ask the case whether she/he worked while symptomatic with diarrhea; if so, note the dates on which this occurred.
-Ask the case if he/she is a food handler at other establishments. - Institute rigid hand washing and minimize bare hand contact with high-risk foods.
+Ask the case if he/she is a food employee at other establishments. - Institute rigid hand washing and prevent bare hand contact with high-risk foods.
 High-risk foods are items which are served raw or which are handled after being cooked.
-Examples of high risk foods include but are not limited to: - Lettuce, tomatoes, etc. on sandwiches that receives no further heating - Salads, vegetables, and fruits at salad bars - Sliced cooked foods which may be contaminated during boning or slicing procedures - Cold cuts - Cake icing - Ice that is scooped by hand or with a contaminated scoop - Condiments for drinks (olives, lime wedge, etc.) - Ensure that the food handler is excluded from work until no longer infectious, i.e., one week after symptom onset. - Obtain a list of all employees.
-Survey other employees for symptoms consistent with hepatitis A. I f other employees are symptomatic, they should also be excluded from work and tested for hepatitis A.
+Examples of high risk foods include but are not limited to: - Lettuce, tomatoes, etc. on sandwiches that receives no further heating - Salads, vegetables, and fruits at salad bars - Sliced cooked foods which may be contaminated during boning or slicing procedures - Cold cuts - Cake icing - Ice that is scooped by hand or with a contaminated scoop - Condiments for drinks (olives, lime wedge, etc.) - Ensure that the food employee is excluded from work until no longer infectious, i.e., one week after symptom onset.

-f.
-Immunize Contacts with IG

-Hepatitis A can be transmitted by food contaminated with feces from an infected food worker.
-When a food worker has a confirmed case of hepatitis A, other food handling facility employees that worked with the infected person or had contact with the food he/she prepared, must receive immune globulin (IG).
+- Obtain a list of all employees.
+Survey other employees for symptoms consistent with hepatitis A. If other employees are symptomatic, they should also be excluded from work and tested for hepatitis A. - f.
+Immunize Contacts with IG or Hepatitis A Vaccine.
+Hepatitis A can be transmitted by food contaminated with feces from an infected food employee.
+When a food employee has a confirmed case of hepatitis A, other food handling facility employees that worked with the infected person or had contact with the food he/she prepared, must receive immune globulin (IG) or vaccine.
 IG provides temporary protection (three months) and is 80-90% effective in preventing hepatitis A if administered within 14 days after exposure to HAV.
-IG given more than 14 days after exposure is unlikely to prevent secondary cases of hepatitis A.
+IG given more than 14 days after exposure is unlikely to prevent secondary cases of hepatitis A. Vaccine must also be given within 14 days, but, completion of the two-dose series confers long-term immunity (possibly life-long).